Matcher Plugins

 exec: "$forward_main"

-You can combine other quick-setup matchers in the same way:
+Other quick-setup matchers can be combined in the same way:

 - matches: